matthewnewell/matthewnewell.github.io/about.md

 layout: general
 title: About
 ---
-Useful Web Service is where [Matt](resume.html) matures software experiments into products.
+Useful Web Service is where Matt matures software experiments into products.
 His projects sometimes have revenue objectives.
-At this time learning software develelopment technique and cloud service deployment options take priority over revenue generation.
+More often, learning software develelopment technique and cloud service deployment take priority over revenue generation.

 We focus on developing competencies to collect, parse, and present information.
 Our site has some [learning resources](learn.html) to support our opinion on how best to do this.
 Some of these views include:

-* *Client Hardware:* I prefer MacBook Air.
-When I have to use Windows, I add Cygwin for access to UNIX and the open source universe.
+* *Client Hardware:* Matt prefers MacBook Air.
+When Matt have to use Windows, he adds Cygwin for access to UNIX and the dark side of the open source universe.

-* *Development:* My text editor is Sublime with a tiny bit of vim.
-My shell is bash and I use git/hub for configuration management and collaboration.
-I process information with Ruby and Rails, blog with Octopress, and present text with Markdown as much as possible.
-I debug with pry and make things pretty with Bootstrap.
-I tinker with test driven development (TDD) and JavaScript and am infatuated by d3.js.
+* *Development:* Matt's text editor is Sublime with a tiny bit of vim.
+His shell is bash and he uses git/hub for configuration management and collaboration.
+Matt processes information with Ruby and Rails, blogs with Octopress, and presents text with Markdown as much as possible.
+He debugs with pry and make things pretty with Bootstrap.
+Matt tinkers with test driven development (TDD) and JavaScript and is infatuated by d3.js.

-* *Deployment:* I manage domains at NameCheap and deploy with Heroku.
+* *Deployment:* UWS manages domains at NameCheap and usually deploys with Heroku.

 #Projects
 A founder needs selective amnesia to handle the twists, turns, rejections, and pivots.
-And while I do enjoy a good roller coaster ride, the journey can take away from developing the things that create value in the first place.
+Matt enjoys a good roller coaster ride, but feels the journey can sometimes take away the things that create value in the first place.

 <div align="center">
   <img src="/static/andrew_12.png">
   <small>Andrew Luck led the Colts from a 28-point deficit to an impropable wild-card win. <br>Of his three interceptions, <a href="http://usatoday.com/story/sports/nfl/2014/01/04/colts-chiefs-wild-card-playoffs-andrew-luck/4321311"> Luck said</a>, "You have to flush it, you have to forget about it".</small>
 </div>
 <br>
-I prefer to focus on developing technical skills so that I can bootstrap my projects.
-I enjoy the customer discovery process but my key predecessor is learning software and cloud deployment options.
-This is the best way to serve my customers.
-Listen, learn, apply.
+Matt prefers to focus on developing technical skills so that he can bootstrap UWS projects.
+He enjoys the customer discovery process but his priority is learning software and cloud deployment.

-My goals are to learn, share, and to have fun building useful things with interesting people.
-You may view a copy of my resume [here](/resume.html).
+Matt's goals are to learn, share, and to have fun building useful things with interesting people.
+He also likes to refer to himself in the third person.
+View a copy of Matt's resume [here](/resume.html).